MillenniumDB/wukong-engine/README.md

 └── utils/       # Utility functions and shared components
 ```

-For a detailed description of the entire project structure and its components, refer to the [Project Structure](docs/project-structure.md) documentation.
+> 🔗 For a detailed description of the entire project structure and its components, refer to the [Project Structure](docs/project-structure.md) documentation.

 [📚 Back to Table of Contents](#-table-of-contents)

 ## 🗺️ Roadmap

-TODO: Reference CHANGELOG and development.
+TODO: Reference CHANGELOG.

 - [ ] Support YAML format for data models
 - [ ] Add CLI with subcommands